Adam Duvall Preview, Player Props: Red Sox vs. Royals

 Adam Duvall At The Plate

-- He has hit a long ball in 24.6% of his games this year, and 6.6% of his chances at the plate.
+- Looking at the 70 games he has played this season, he's hit a long ball in 17 of them (24.3%), and in 6.5% of his trips to the plate.

-- In 30 games this year (43.5%), Duvall has picked up an RBI, and in 11 of those games (15.9%) he had more than one.
+- In 30 games this year (42.9%), Duvall has picked up an RBI, and in 11 of those games (15.7%) he had two or more.
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.